busterbenson/public/Codex.md

 - Marijuana should be legal to grow, sell, buy, and carry.
 - Owning a gun should require certification from a firearms officer verifying that they've taken a safety course, are free of criminal record, and pass a psychological mental health check every few years.
 - It should be easier and more expedient to put neglectful and irresponsible public servants in prison than the average citizen, not slower and more difficult.
-- Guaranteed basic income should be a thing.
+- Guaranteed basic income should be a thing available to everyone.
 - Free college education should be available to everyone who wants it.
+- Hunting endangered animals in order to raise money to conserve them is okay if it can be proven to actually work.

 ### Type 4: Predictions
 How I think things will be in the future, based on the approximate year I think they’ll come true.